Why Involved Hiring Managers and Recruiting Success Go Hand-In-Hand

 Strength of the Recruiter-Hiring Manager Relationship is the #1 Indicator of Recruitment Success

-So just how important is the relationship between recruiters and hiring managers?
+So just how important is the relationship between hiring managers and recruiting?
 A recent report from Bersin by Deloitte shed some light on this through several findings:

 -The recruiter to hiring manager relationship is #1 indicator of talent acquisition performance (4 times more influential on success than all other recruitment performance drivers)

--97% of recruitment departments classified by Bersin as “mature” report a strong relationship between hiring managers and recruiters, compared with just 56% of recruitment functions falling under the lowest level of maturity
+-97% of recruitment departments classified by Bersin as “mature” report a strong relationship between hiring managers and recruiting, compared with just 56% of recruitment functions falling under the lowest level of maturity

 -Recruitment industry leaders agree that those recruiters who have a strong relationship with their hiring managers heavily outperform those that do not

-From these findings, the importance of collaboration between recruiters and hiring managers becomes evident.
+From these findings, the importance of collaboration between hiring managers and recruiting becomes evident.
 A strong relationship between the two parties can literally be the deciding factor between success and failure in a talent acquisition program.
 Furthermore, the level of engagement between recruiters and hiring managers has a strong positive correlation to recruitment program maturity.